 Low-pressure ways to dip your toe into the networking pool include:

-Volunteering for a cause where your skills are needed (or you can go pet shelter puppies, which is pretty great too)
+Volunteering for a cause where your skills are needed (or you can go to pet shelter puppies, which is pretty great, too)

 Joining social media groups that focus on your professional or personal interests